kaan-keskin/introduction-to-docker/Part2.md

     - command: python app.py This tells Docker to run a Python app called app.py as the main app in the container.
 The app.py ﬁle must exist in the image, and the image must contain Python.
 The Dockerﬁle takes care of both of these requirements.

-    - ports: Tells Docker to map port 5000 inside the container (-target) to port 5000 on the host (published).
-This means that traﬃc sent to the Docker host on port 5000 will be directed to port 5000 on the container.The app inside the container listens on port 5000.
+    - ports: Tells Docker to map port 5000 inside the container (target) to port 5000 on the host (published).
+This means that traﬃc sent to the Docker host on port 5000 will be directed to port 5000 on the container.
+The app inside the container listens on port 5000.

     - networks: Tells Docker which network to attach the service’s container to.
 The network should already exist, or be deﬁned in the networks top-level key.
 If it’s an overlay network, it will need to have the attachable ﬂag so that standalone containers can be attached to it (Compose deploys standalone containers instead of Docker Services).

-    - volumes: Tells Docker to mount the counter-vol volume (source:) to /code (target:) inside the container.
+    - volumes: Tells Docker to mount the counter-vol volume (source) to /code (target) inside the container.
 The counter-vol volume needs to already exist, or be deﬁned in the volumes top-level key at the bottom of the ﬁle.

 In summary, Compose will instruct Docker to deploy a single standalone container for the web-fe service.
 It will be based on an image built from a Dockerﬁle in the same directory as the Compose ﬁle.
 This image will be started as a container and run app.py as its main app.
 It will expose itself on port 5000 on the host, attach to the counter-net network, and mount a volume to /code.